A guide to BARF – Raw Food Diet for Dogs

 * Meat minces can be varied to include beef, tripe or lamb – as can the morning bones to include lamb necks or duck necks.

-We have a good range of frozen raw meats, organ meats and bones in stock (see below), and we will gladly help you get started on a raw diet for your dog, just visit us in-store 7 days a week or call us on 01270 586250 or message us via our Facebook page .
+We will gladly help you get started on a raw diet for your dog with all the advice and help we can give, just visit us instore 7 days a week, or call us on 01270 586250 or message us via our Facebook page.